CONTENTS

 • The strategy worked as FSU dominated the first half with twice as many first downs and twice as much yardage as the Tide.
 The home crowd of 58,000 never expected their boys to trail 7-0 as the teams left the field at halftime.

-• Long-time Alabama radio announcer Richard Forney wrote, "I don't think I've ever seen an Alabama team as flat as Bama was that day."
+• Long-time Alabama radio announcer Richard Forney later wrote, "I don't think I've ever seen an Alabama team as flat as Bama was that day."

 Needless to say, Bryant expressed his unhappiness to his team at the intermission.
 Still, they struggled to move the ball in the second half.